wix-incubator/eslint-plugin-lodash/README.md

 ```

 # List of provided rules
 Rules are divided into categories for your convenience.
-All rules are off by default.
+All rules are off by default, unless you use one of the plugin's configurations which turn all relevant rules on.
 ### Possible Errors
 The following rules point out areas where you might have made mistakes.